 - Some brands contain ethyl alcohol, a substance found naturally in some fruits.
 There is a disagreement about the religious legitimacy of its use for non-therapeutic reasons.

 - Some e-liquids contain nicotine, which is harmful to the human body.

-- Because e-cigarettes do not leave an odor and are difficult to detect, they may be used in inappropriate places, for example in schools.
+- Because e-cigarettes do not leave an odor and are difficult to detect, they may be used in inappropriate places like schools.

-- Some cheaper brands are not well made, causing the e-liquid to leak.
+- Some brands contain cheap materials, that cause a leaking e-liquid.
 Swallowing these solutions can pose a serious health risk.

 - There are no regulatory boards or manufacturing regulations to oversee the production of these devices, and some are sold online without known headquarters, which may make it easily accessible to children.

 - May attract non-smokers to try, who later can easily become cigarette smokers.

 - Some ingredients used in the production of e-liquids can oxidize and affect their plastic containers.
 These chemicals can then leach into the e-liquid and the vapor.